DeborahRise/DeborahRise/README.md

-# 👋 Hi there, I am Deborah Rise here!
+# 👋 Hi there, It's Deborah Rise here!
 (Did you hear my rhymes here 🤓)

 Welcome to my GitHub profile!
 I'm a passionate software engineer who loves turning ideas into reality.
 With a background in both software development and creative pursuits, I'm always eager to tackle new challenges and build amazing projects. 🚀